-This coconut dessert is a twist on an old-time favorite!
-It’s creamy, coconutty, and oh, so luscious!
+This easy coconut lush dessert is a twist on an old-time favorite!
+It’s creamy, coconutty, and luscious!
 It’s also incredibly easy and made WITHOUT any instant pudding mix!

-Classic Coconut Lush typically has a baked crust and a layer of cream cheese filling, but I cheated by using a layer of ladyfingers and homemade coconut pudding, instead!
+Classic Coconut Lush typically has a baked crust and a layer of cream cheese filling, but this dessert is a bit different.
+I use a layer of ladyfingers and homemade coconut pudding, instead!

 This is a popular crowd-pleasing dessert in my family.
 I usually make this in the summer, but I often get asked to make it for family dinner parties throughout the year, too.